 Returning to education

-While all learners will have been affected by not attending their school or setting during the lockdown, the impact on EOTAS learners is likely to have been more significant due to the vulnerability of this group of learners.
+While all learners will have been affected by the pandemic, the impact on EOTAS learners is likely to have been more significant due to the vulnerability of this group of learners.
 Impacts could include:

 - interruptions to education